google/gsocguides/pages/student/20-additional_resources.md

 ## Mailing Lists

-There are two program mailing lists.
+There are three program mailing lists.

 **Announcement Only List**